WP-Performance/presswind-assets/README.md

-## Plugin Presswind
+## Presswind Assets helpers for WordPress

-This plugin give you the ability to use methods of the Presswind directly in your theme.
+This code give you the ability to use methods of the Presswind directly in your theme.

 ## PWVite